Osteomalacia in Children

 Which specialist treats it?
 The pediatrician coordinates the child's overall evaluation, and the pediatric nephrologist gets involved when the cause is linked to kidney function.
 If your child has pain or changes in the way they walk, it is best to have them checked by a professional.

-Specialties that treat osteomalacia in children
+Data on 18 doctors who treat osteomalacia in children

 Treatment by city